Applications & Technology

 If employment is validated but the loan will not close by the “Close-by Date” the lender must reverify employment as required under B3-3.1-07, Verbal Verification of Employment.
 The lender may choose to do this in one of several ways:

 • Obtain an updated asset verification report and resubmit to DU – this option will update the asset verification report for all aspects of the casefile that rely on that report, including asset validation and income validation.
 Validations will be refreshed and close-by dates will be re-calculated based on the new asset verification report date.
-If employment is validated a new close-by date will be provided based on the updated Report Date.
+If employment is validated a new close-by date will be specified in the DU verification messaging.

 • Obtain a VOE report and resubmit to DU.
 If the DU validation service is able to validate employment using the VOE report, an employment validation message will be provided with a new close-by date based on the VOE Report Date.